glennklockwood/limelead/content/pages/_index.md

 title: Glenn K. Lockwood
 status: hidden
 ---
-I am a high-performance computing systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] at [Lawrence Berkeley National Laboratory][lbnl].
-NERSC provides high-performance computing resources for thousands of researchers around the world each year, and my role is to ensure that our storage systems balance advanced technologies with production reliability to enable science that can be done nowhere else.
-To this end, my work focuses on I/O performance analysis, extreme-scale storage architectures, and emerging I/O technologies and interfaces.
+I design storage infrastructure for high-performance computing applications in Azure, Microsoft's cloud platform.
+Prior to working at Microsoft, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] at [Lawrence Berkeley National Laboratory][lbnl] where I helped define long-term storage strategy, designed a 35 PB NVMe Lustre file system, and managed the team responsible for hundreds of petabytes of disk and tape.

-I have worked in the genomics industry in the past, and my formal education is in ceramic engineering.
-More information about my current and past work can be found in [my CV][] and on [LinkedIn][], and excruciating details about my life are in my [biography][].
+I worked in the genomics industry previous to that, and my formal education is in ceramic engineering.
+More information about my current and past work can be found on [LinkedIn][] and [Google Scholar][], and excruciating details about my life are in my [biography][].

 This site contains various notes I've taken related to technical computing over the years.
 I welcome any feedback about its contents at the e-mail address